-- Regular users can unsubscribe from any alert that they’re a recipient of.
+- Non-admins can unsubscribe from any alert that they’re a recipient of.

-- Admins can edit any alert and delete it entirely.
+- Admins can edit and delete any alert.
 This can’t be undone, so be careful!

 - If a question gets archived, any alerts on it will be deleted.